-This page provides you with Video Editor resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Video editor resume.
+This page provides you with Video Editor resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Video Editor resume.

 Usually, video editors have knowledge and skill in computer literacy, pre and post-production editing, film and art studies.
 Experience is crucial and it’s something which most editors have (on some level), but unfortunately, it’s a competitive business and essentially your resume must grab the attention of the employer.
 In our many years of experience, we have helped video editors throughout the recruiting process and we want you to be the next.

 Firstly, you must opt for a professional tone and ensure the layout and format is easy to read and understand.
 The reverse-chronological layout not only highlights your strengths and skills but also makes the achievements you’ve gained standout.
 When creating the resume you must use headings and fonts which are legible and clear for readers.
 It’s easy to use a font which is hard to read because it looks better but it’s not always the best font.

 You also want to have lots of white space.
 It absolutely helps employers read the resume and make it a more enjoyable.
 A clean and tidy resume is one which stands out.
 Lastly, don’t forget your attention to detail is crucial, not to mention accuracy in the information you provide to the employer as well.
 Accuracy and attention to detail truly are two crucial fundamental skills each and every employer looks for and expect from a professional like you.
 Try to avoid mistakes in your resume, especially typos.
 Oh, and PDFs please: Microsoft Word is so 1995!

 This section of the resume is your initial pitch to get the attention of the recruiter.
 In less than 30 seconds, the quality of this paragraph will determine whether you deserve a second look or not.